nkllon/deep-writer/README.md

 ---

 ## CC-SDD (Strap Spec Driven Development)
-This repo uses a local sibling installation of CC-SDD from `../cc-sdd`.
-A thin wrapper script is provided.
+This repo expects the standard CC-SDD installation under `/kiro`.
+A thin wrapper is provided and will:
+- Prefer `/kiro/tools/cc-sdd/dist/cli.js`
+- Fallback to a sibling checkout at `../cc-sdd/tools/cc-sdd/dist/cli.js` (with a warning)

 Usage:
 ```bash